-On 6 September 2023, the European Commission issued a Recommendation for a Council Decision authorising the opening of negotiations for an agreement between the European Union and the Kingdom of Norway on the transfer of Passenger Name Record (PNR) data from the EU to the Kingdom of Norway for the prevention, detection, investigation and prosecution of terrorist offences and serious crime.
-The aim of the future Agreement is to enable Norway to lawfully receive PNR data from the EU Member States and to allow its designated competent authority to make use of such data in a manner that ensures the security of the individuals moving within a common area without internal borders controls as well as the protection of the personal data concerning those individuals.
+On 6 September 2023, the European Commission issued a Recommendation for a Council Decision authorising the opening of negotiations for an agreement between the European Union and the Swiss Confederation on the transfer of Passenger Name Record (PNR) data from the EU to the Swiss Confederation for the prevention, detection, investigation and prosecution of terrorist offences and serious crime.
+The aim of the future Agreement is to enable Switzerland to lawfully receive PNR data from the EU Member States and to allow its designated competent authority to make use of such data in a manner that ensures the security of the individuals moving within a common area without internal border controls as well as the protection of the personal data concerning those individuals.

-In the Opinion, the EDPS recalls the specific legal situation of Norway as a Schengen associated country.
-Pursuant to the Schengen Association Agreement between the EU and Norway of 1999, Norway is bound by the Union acts which constitute a development of the provisions of the Schengen acquis.
-As a result, Norway is supposed to apply the Directive (EU) 2016/680 in a similar manner as EU Member States.
-In addition, as member of the European Economic Area, Norway is not considered as a third country within the meaning of Chapter V of the GDPR.
+In the Opinion, the EDPS recalls the specific legal situation of Switzerland as a Schengen associated country.
+Pursuant to the Schengen Association Agreement between the EU and Switzerland of 2008, Switzerland is bound by the Union acts which constitute a development of the provisions of the Schengen acquis.
+As a result, Switzerland is supposed to apply the Directive (EU) 2016/680 in a similar manner as EU Member States.
+In addition, Switzerland has been considered in 2000 as providing an adequate level of protection for personal data transferred from the EU under Directive 95/46/EC.
+This adequacy decision continues to be in force under the GDPR.

-However, the EU PNR Directive does not constitute a development of the provisions of the Schengen acquis and therefore Norway is not bound by its provisions.
-Therefore, the EDPS stresses the need for the future PNR Agreement between the EU and Norway to adduce all the appropriate safeguards in relation to the processing of PNR data, in line with the applicable Union law, as interpreted by the CJEU.
+However, the EU PNR Directive does not constitute a development of the provisions of the Schengen acquis and therefore Switzerland is not bound by its provisions.
+Therefore, the EDPS stresses the need for the future PNR Agreement between the EU and Switzerland to adduce all the appropriate safeguards in relation to the processing of PNR data, in line with the applicable Union law, as interpreted by the CJEU.